-The section of the Appalachian Trail in Maine is said to be the most difficult.
+The part of the Appalachian Trail in Maine is said to be the most difficult.
 It is actually where the hardest mile of the AT, Mahoosuc Notch, is found.
 This makes it unfit for beginner backpackers.
 This section is located in a very rugged and remote area with the wildest feel.
 It consists of several stream crossings, some of them being quite dangerous during times of high water.
 It is also wet and muddy all the time.

 This section also has interesting features that you won’t easily find in other parts of the Appalachian Trail.
 They include wildlife like moose and loons as well as pristine lakes.
 It is undeniable that the Maine section of the AT is the hardest.
 Nevertheless, it is also undeniable that the section contains beautiful vistas of lakes and mountains.
 It is certainly a place to visit if you are seeking that kind of adventure.

 It is true that different people have different tastes.
 Therefore, what may look good to one person may not to somebody else.
-A number of Hikers who successfully thru-hiked the AT named the White Mountains of the New Hampshire as the most beautiful.
-Other sections that have been mentioned to be the most beautiful include: Great Smoky Mountains National Park in North Carolina and Tennessee, Shenandoah National Park in Virginia and Mount Katahdin in Maine.
+A number of Hikers who successfully thru-hiked the AT named the White Mountains of New Hampshire as the most beautiful.
+Other sections that have been mentioned to be the most beautiful include: The Great Smoky Mountains National Park in North Carolina and Tennessee, Shenandoah National Park in Virginia, and Mount Katahdin in Maine.

 The other essential part of the preparation process is packing the necessary hiking gear.
 Of course, the first thing to do is to ensure that you have a good backpack and the necessary pack accessories.
-From there, you can pack all the cooking gear, food, drinks, clothing, sleeping gear and toiletries that you need.
+From there, you can pack all the cooking gear, food, drinks, clothing, sleeping gear, and toiletries that you need.
 Also, remember to carry a first aid kit.